-Control of veiling reflections is an important aspect of lighting design for nursing stations.
+Control of veiling reflections (see Annex B - Glossary of Terms) is an important aspect of lighting design for nursing stations.
 Laptops, computer monitors, and hand-held electronic devices are prevalent in these areas.
 The design should complement the patient corridor lighting.
 Centralized nursing stations should include a focal point visible from access corridors that assists wayfinding but does not visually distract staff seated at workstations.
 Lighting systems at nursing stations should contribute to the alertness level of staff and be chosen with easy cleaning in mind for infection control, particularly in critical-care environments.
-Light coves and luminaire surfaces that collect dirt and debris should be avoided where they are not easily accessed for regular cleaning.
+Light coves and fixture surfaces that collect dirt and debris should be avoided where they are not easily accessed for regular cleaning.